djshuster/musical-keyboard/index.md

 Some "instruments," like the helicopter or seashore, will require you to hold down the key before the sound really begins to be audible.
 To add instruments:

-(1) Visit http://fmslogo.sourceforge.net/manual/midi-instrument.html (or any other website that lists your desired instrument).
+(1) [Click here](http://fmslogo.sourceforge.net/manual/midi-instrument.html) (or any other website that lists your desired instrument).
 Find its corresponding number.

 (2) and open up insInitializer.java.